Oral defensiveness falls into two main categories: HYPOsensitivity and HYPERsensitivity: .

 • You can also provide the individual with chew tools to explore their mouths.
 The Grabber and Y-Chew were specifically designed with long extensions that reach all the way to the back molar area for proprioceptive input.
 The Animal Tips are also great for mouthing a variety of textures and shapes.

 • If the individual’s diet has limited textured foods, I start with the Textured Spoon Tip, which has bumps on the bottom for added sensory input.
-You can also use the Probe, Preefer, Mini, and Animal Tips as spoons – just dip them in whatever the individual will eat and feed it to him. .
+You can also use the Probe, Preefer, Mini, and Animal Tips as spoons – just dip them in whatever the individual will eat and feed it to them. .

 • Repeat the above exercises as often as possible throughout the day, especially before eating meals/snacks, as this may increase acceptance to more foods.
 These mealtime sensory strategies may also be helpful as well as these tips for decreasing food aversions.